django/deps/draft/orm-field-api-related-improvement.rst

 implementation in orm relation fields API which produce many inconsistant behaviour

-This type of design limitation made it difficult to add support for composite primarykey or working with relationField/genericRelations very annoying as it produces inconsistant behaviour and a very hard implementation to maintain.
+This type of design limitation made it difficult to add support for composite primarykey or working with relationField/genericRelations very annoying as they produces inconsistant behaviour and a their implementaion is hard to maintain sue to many special casing.

-The proposed solution is using Cleanup/provisional RealatedField API, Virtualfield type, and necessary VirtualField desendent Fields[CompositeField].
-The Virtual field type will enclose several real fields within one single object.
+In order to fix this design limitations and inconsistant API's the proposed solution is to introduce REAL VirtualField types and refactor Fields/RelationFields API based on virtualFields type.

 Notes on Porting previous work on top of master:
 ================================================
-Considering the huge changes in ORM internals it is not practical and trivial to try and rebase the previous works related to ForeignKey refactor and CompositeKey without figuring out new approach on top of master and present ORM internals design.
+Considering the huge changes in ORM internals it is neither practical nor trivial to rebase & port previous works related to ForeignKey refactor and CompositeKey without figuring out new approach based on present ORM internals design on top of master.

-A better approach would be to Improve Field API, RealtionField API and model._meta first.
+A better approach would be to Improve Field API, major cleanup of RealtionField API, model._meta, and internal field_valaue_cache and related areas first.

-Later imlement VirtualField type to first and star refactor of ``ForeignKey`` and implement CompositeField as the next step.
-This will result in a better maintainable development branch and a cleaner revision history, making it easier to review the work before its eventual inclusion into Django.
+Later after completing the major clean ups of Fields/RelationFields a REAL VirtualField type should be introduced and VirtualField based refactor of ForeignKey and relationFields should take place.

+This appraoch should keep things sane and easier to approach on smaller chunks.

+Later any VirtualField derived Field like CompositeField implementation should be less complex after the completion of virtualField based refactors.

 Abstract
 ==========
-This DEP aims to improve different part of django ORM and other associated parts of django to support Real VirtualField type in django.
-There were several attempt to fix this problem and several ways to implement this.
-There are two existing dep for solving this problem, but the aim of this dep is to incorporate Michal Petrucha's works  suggestions/discussions from other related tickets and lesson learned from previous works.
+This DEP aims to improve different part of django ORM and ot associated parts of django to support Real VirtualField type in django.
+There were several attempt to fix this problem before.
+So in this Dep we will try to follow the suggested approaches from Michal Patrucha's previous works and suggestions in tickets and IRC chat/mailing list.
+Few other related tickets were also analyzed to find out the proper ways and API design.

 The main motivation of this Dep's approach is to improve django ORM's Field API and design everything as much simple and small as possible to be able to implement separately.

-To keep thing sane I will try to split the Dep in 3 major Part:
+To keep thing sane it would be bette to split the Dep in 3 major Part:

 1. Logical refactor of present Field API and RelationField API
 2. VirtualField Based refactor
 3. CompositeField API formalization